16 Anisotropic Extension of the Exchange Factor Transformation

 16.8 Conclusion

 The anisotropic extension of the exchange factor transformation provides a mathematically rigorous and physically meaningful framework for modeling directional reflection-scattering in radiative transfer.
-By introducing the anisotropy matrix \mathbf{\Gamma} and employing row-stochastic normalization, the method preserves all essential properties while significantly expanding the range of physical phenomena that can be accurately modeled.
+By introducing the anisotropy matrix \mathbf{\Gamma} with the bounded perturbation parameterization, and employing row-stochastic normalization, the method preserves all essential properties while significantly expanding the range of physical phenomena that can be accurately modeled.